IgorSusmelj/ABC-GAN/README.md

 One of the most important points during training of GANs is balancing the discriminator against the generator.
 If one of the two dominates the other a mode collapse can occur.
 Many people started playing around with the ratio between discriminator and generator.
 And others used thresholds to determine if one has to train the discriminator or the generator.

-In our work we implemented a simple controller to get rid of this manual tuning.
-We end up controlling the probability of an image being real from the discriminators point of view.
-Without a controller this probability ends up being somewhere close to 0.5 since the discriminator has (once the network starts converging) a 50% chance of telling correctly if the samples he sees are coming from the real dataset or the generator.
+In our work, we implemented a simple controller to get rid of this manual tuning.
+We end up controlling the probability of an image being real from the discriminator's point of view.
+Without a controller, this probability ends up being somewhere close to 0.5 since the discriminator has (once the network starts converging) a 50% chance of telling correctly if the samples he sees are coming from the real dataset or the generator.

 The controller gives you the following benefits:

 * Reduced training time
-* Reuse the same network for different datasets (The controller automaticall adapts to other datasets so you don't have to tune the ratio between D and G anymore)
+* Reuse the same network for different datasets (The controller automatically adapts to other datasets so you don't have to tune the ratio between D and G anymore)
-* In some cases the controller also improves stability during training
+* In some cases, the controller also improves stability during training

 ### Controller

 **Controller architecture**:

-*Note: The Realism is calculated using the two losses of the dscriminator (loss for real and for fake images).*
+*Note: The Realism is calculated using the two losses of the discriminator (loss for real and for fake images).*

 ![controller](report/controller.png)

 The controller tries to keep the avg. realism always at a reference point.
 The output of the controller is a probability of training either the discriminator or the generator.

 ### Controllability